Your gift is 100% tax deductible.

 A risk factor is anything that raises your chances of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 But having a risk factor, or even several risk factors, does not mean that you will get the disease.
-Many people with one or more risk factors never get cancer, while others who get cancer may have had few or no known risk factors.
+Many people with 1 or more risk factors never get cancer, while others who get cancer may have had few or no known risk factors.

 Stomach cancer is more common in men than in women.